median-man/redux-todo/keyTerms.md

 reference in JavaScript.
 In my opinion, keeping the data for state in shallow structures is key to avoiding bugs.
 Normalize!

-[Immutable Update Patterns][redux-update-patters] on redux.js.org goes into greater detail on the subject of avoiding mutations and offers some recipes.
+[Immutable Update Patterns][redux-update-patterns] on redux.js.org goes into greater detail on the subject of avoiding mutations and offers some recipes.

 [Immutable][immutable] is a JavaScript library that may be used with Redux.
 Immutable provides an API for